pbwebdev/joomla-podcast-feed/README.md

-# joomla-podcast-feed
+# Joomla Podcast Feed

-Hardcoded php to generate a rss feed for joomla/k2.
-Swap out the data with what you need and this will work alongside Joomla to provide the RSS feed to submit to iTunes and other sources.
+This little bit of code allows for a podcast feed to be generated on the fly from from data stored in a Joomla database.

+It's hardcoded PHP used to generate the data from K2 specificly but can be altered to be pulled from Joomla core instead.

+Use this to submit your site to the iTunes store or any other source that needs the RSS data in podcast format.